pcn/mailbag/README.md

 ## Build containers

+The makefile does this:
-Run the build script, phase 1 build deb packages from the current courier-mta:
+The build script runs, first phase 1 build deb packages from the current courier-mta:

 ```
 ./build-base.sh